-The team at NCCEH regularly presents at environmental health events across Canada in addition to organizing workshops and meetings on various developing topics.
-A select listing of our presentations made at conferences and other meetings is available here.
+The team at NCCEH regularly presents at environmental health events across Canada, in addition to organizing workshops and meetings on various topics.
+A select listing of our conference presentations and external webinars, as well as presentations from our Environmental Health Seminar Series are available here.

 Presentations:Risk Communication FundamentalsHelen Mersereau, Cape Breton UniversityMedia PerspectivesPauline Dakin, CBCRisk Communication in PracticeNelson Fok, Alberta Health Services

 Additional resources:Agency for Toxic Substances and Disease Registry.
 A primer on health risk communication: Principles and practices.
 Atlanta, GA: ATSDR; 2004.Presenting Information at Public MeetingsBefore the MeetingUsing Risk ComparisonsDOs and DONTsWorking with the MediaNational Collaborating Centre for Infectious Diseases.
 OAHPP risk communication workshop.
 Feb 28 – Mar 2; Toronto, ON: NCCID; 2011.Sandman, PM.
 Mass media and environmental risk: Seven principles.
 RISK: Health, Safety, and Environment.
 1994;5(Summer);251–260.